HenrINC/open_modded_crew/README.md

 This whole project started as warper around the "EditCrew" API endpoint so the style and modding aspect of the project is still there in the form of a service and a command.
 The service is there to commit style config every 2 minutes to avoid unnecessary requests.
 The command is there to update the style config.

 By default, the style command and service are not enabled.
 To enable them, use the `/command -add style` and `/service -add style` commands.

+You will interact with the style service using the `/style` command of which you can read the documentation below

 - `-get [--property <property name>]`: Get the style configuration.
 If `--property` is specified, only gets the value of the specified property.
 - `-set [--property <property name> [--value <property value>]]`: Set the style configuration.
 If `--property` is defined, only sets the value of the specified property.
 If `--value` is specified, sets it to the specified value, else to the value of the current property.